-This vibrant seaside city has been known to regularly attract stars such as Mick Jagger and Jimi Hendrix, and is also home to a UNESCO listed medina and a working port, meaning holidaymakers will have plenty to explore and discover.
+This vibrant seaside city has been known to regularly attract stars such as Mick Jagger and Jimi Hendrix, and is also home to a UNESCO listed medina, so holidaymakers will have plenty to explore and discover.

 After hearing about the temptations of this alluring holiday destination, I decided to book a stay at the bohemian-chic Le Jardin des Douars after a feisty few days of dancing at the Oasis music festival in Marrakech.

 This effortlessly elegant hotel resides in the heart of the sunny Essaouira hills, shielded from the wind and the bustling noise of the city centre.
 28 spacious bedrooms and three luxury villas are surrounded by botanical gardens adorned with colourful flowers.
 There are two emerald green heated pools – once of which is reserved only for adults seeking blissfuly silent relaxation.

 Our room was vast in size and rich in traditional Moroccan decor.
 A quaint porch area featured heavy wooden sun loungers and willowy green plants.
 The moorish bathroom was home to a deep, sunken bathtub of epic proportions and Moroccan natural beauty products, which graced the tiled sink area for hammam-style pampering.

 Those in search of the real Moroccan hammam experience can make their way to the Le Jardin des Douars spa, where a range of traditional face and body treatments are carried out by expert therapists.